Jungwu9/Scheduler-and-OHT-allocation-MOnitoring-Simulator-SOMOS-/README.md

 Code for the paper

-> **Empty Vehicle Dispatching of OHT Towards Minimized Makespan by Leveraging Machine Schedule**
+> **Schedule-Aware Vehicle Distribution for OHT Systems in Semiconductor Manufacturing**

 ---